Amazon Pay Review: Is It Right for Your Business?

 The best online payment processors can accept various payment types—including POS and card-present transactions, mobile payments, contactless payments, ecommerce transactions, and ACH and e-check payments—and offer free virtual terminal and invoicing solutions for phone orders, recurring billing, and card-on-file payments.

-Amazon Pay received less than average scores for this criteria because of the lack of diversity in the payment types it accepts.
+Amazon Pay received lower than average scores for this criteria because of the lack of diversity in the payment types it accepts.

 25% of Overall Score

-Despite Amazon Pay’s excellent developer resources and ecommerce integration, it only received average scores for this category.
-The lack of a mobile app and slow payout times prevented it from scoring higher.
+Amazon Pay’s excellent developer resources, ecommerce integration, BNPL options, and Express Payout helped it earn good scores in this category.
+The lack of a mobile app prevented it from scoring higher.

 25% of Overall Score